Ludwig Tessnow: Trial

 Tessnow's trial for the murders of the Stubbe brothers was held in the spring of 1902 in Greifswald.
 Tessnow pleaded not guilty to two charges of murder and a third charge of murderous assault.

 The chief prosecution witness was Paul Uhlenhuth, who testified as to his findings that, contrary to Tessnow's insistence the stains upon his clothing and boots were wood dye, all the garments were stained with human and animal blood.
 Several psychiatric experts also testified at the trial; each stating Tessnow had murdered the brothers in a state of "degenerate moral responsibility".
 Six psychiatrists testified on behalf of the defence to their conclusions that Tessnow was insane at the time he committed the murders.

 Tessnow's trial lasted ten days.
 He was convicted of both murders and sentenced to death by beheading, with an additional sentence of two years' imprisonment imposed relating to the charge of murderous assault.
 He was also sentenced to suffer the loss of all his political rights.

 Tessnow appealed his conviction.
 However, on 14 March 1904, the appeal hearing at Reichsgericht in Leipzig confirmed the judgment.

 Execution

 Tessnow was allegedly beheaded by guillotine in the courtyard of the Greifswald prison in 1904.
-(Note: A defence lawyer has claimed Tessnow's death sentence was secretly commuted to one of life imprisonment by the House of correction.
+(Note: A defence lawyer has claimed Tessnow's death sentence was secretly commuted to one of life imprisonment in a house of correction.
 No contemporary records exist to confirm Tessnow's execution, and some sources claim he died in 1939.)